Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-qrd.rst

 .. math::
     A = Q R

-where :math:`A` is the input matrix of size :math:`m \times n`, :math:`m` is the number of rows and :math:`n` is the number of columns in the matrix. :math:`Q` is the orthonormal output matrix of size :math:`m \times n`, and :math:`R` is an upper triangular matrix of size :math:`n \times n`.
+where :math:`A` is the input matrix of size :math:`m \times n` (:math:`m` is the number of rows and :math:`n` is the number of columns). :math:`Q` is an orthonormal matrix of size :math:`m \times n` (with orthonormal columns), and :math:`R` is an upper-triangular matrix of size :math:`n \times n`.
-The QR decomposition has configurable data types and matrix sizes, along with a configurable number of frames, and support for cascaded kernel implementation to allow larger matrix decomposition.
+The QRD library element has configurable data types and matrix sizes, a configurable number of frames, and support for cascaded kernel implementation to allow larger matrix decomposition.

 Entry Point